When to Downsize Your Home: 10 Signs It’s Time to Sell

 Many people expect to be free to travel after retirement.
 But if you’re using your savings to pay your housing expenses, it’s a sure sign you should downsize to something more affordable.
 By planning ahead and downsizing five to 10 years before you retire, you can save thousands of dollars each year.

-For example, by moving into a home that costs $100,000 less than your existing home, you’d earn $3,000 in income from the proceeds and save $3,250 in housing costs annually.
-In five years, your household will have an additional $31,250, and in 10 years that doubles to $62,500 extra in savings by the time you’re ready to retire.
+For instance, if you move into a home that costs $100,000 less than your current one, you could earn $3,000 in proceeds and save $3,250 annually in housing costs.
+Over five years, that adds up to an extra $31,250 for your household.
+Over 10 years, this doubles to $62,500 in savings by the time you retire.

 3. You’re feeling overwhelmed with home maintenance